 Ghana flights take you to Africa’s west coast near Togo, Burkina Faso and the Ivory Coast.
-While the country is plenty populated, it’s likely the flight to Ghana will be sparse.
-This African country is still an unexplored destination by many travelers.
-Ghana is rich in history, culture, wildlife and landscape and tourists will feel the warmth of the people within seconds of disembarking the Ghana flight.
+While the country is plenty populated, it’s likely the plane to Ghana will be sparsely filled.
+This African country is still an unexplored destination by many travelers, and tourists will feel the warmth of the people within seconds of disembarking the plane.

 Ghana boasts extensive natural parks; the most famous is Mole National Park.
 This wildlife expanse is home to many animals, birds and reptiles.
 Travelers booking flights to Ghana can experience one of the greatest rainforests in the country.
 Kakum National Park features canopy walkways and nature trails, and is a must-see destination stop for eco-travelers.
-Book flights to Ghana during the country’s festivals and experience an awesome escapade of dance, music and colorful decorations and crafts from Ghana’s citizens.
+Book tickets to Ghana during the country’s festivals and experience an awesome escapade of dance, music, and colorful decorations and crafts from Ghana’s citizens.

 Hop on a flight to Ghana and prepare to be amazed.

 Ghana has a rainy season that lasts from April to October.
 The south gets a break from the rain in July and August.
 The humidity is high and temperatures can be anywhere between 70 and 90 degrees.
 It dries out the rest of the year, and temperatures climb up to 100 degrees.
 March is the hottest time of year and August the coolest.